1892 University of Utah football team

 The 1892 University of Utah football season represented the University of Utah as an independent during the 1892 college football season.
 This was the school's first season of intercollegiate football.
-The team played three games and compiled a 1–2 record.
-However, only one game counts in official NCAA records.
+The team played several games, but only one game is counted in official records.
 Utah lost to Utah Agricultural, 12–0, in the first game of what is now known as the Battle of the Brothers.